IM-Deane/django-getting-started/README.md

 - Importing and using static files
 - The concept of views (ie. routes) and using HTML templates to render them.
 - Testing in Django
-- The built-in Admin interface and how to customize it.
+- The built-in Admin interface and how to customize/override it.

 Obviously, the above list is just the tip of the iceberg in regards to the Django ecosystem.
 After finishing this tutorial my next task will be to practice